 Where should you get your Pierre Jeanneret furniture?

-This is why we’ve decided to look into the different companies offering the Chandigarh furniture pieces, check the production quality and design, and share our discoveries with you.
+Today, multiple studios still make Chandigarh furniture, but the quality and design can vary greatly.
+That’s why we’ve decided to investigate the companies offering Chandigarh furniture, evaluate the production quality and design, and share our findings with you.

 How did we compare the different productions?

 We rated each production based on the following criteria: